-Payment for articles is made on publication.
+We pay upon publication.
 We will send you a check, any original art, and a copy of the new issue as soon as it is available.
 The following are our usual rates:

-- Feature Text — $250–$300 per 1,000 words.
+Feature Text: $250–$300 per 1,000 words.

-- Professional Drawings and Illustrations — Depending upon the size and complexity of the work, payment for drawings ranges from $50 to $400.
+Professional Drawings and Illustrations: Depending upon the size and complexity of the work, payment for drawings ranges from $50 to $400.

 If you are inclined toward writing or reporting, and understand the objectives of WoodenBoat, we hope you’ll share your ideas with us.